 “Crowded” is probably one of the first words that springs to mind when you arrive in Bangkok.
 Home to some 8 million residents, the mind boggles where it’s going to fit the 15.8 million projected visitors over the course of 2013.
 The place is PACKED.
 The World Metrological Organisation named Bangkok as the world’s hottest city in the world a few years back, I’d agree with that: We sweated buckets in July, with temperatures in the early to mid 30s.
 I’d not want to be venturing outside when the mercury peaks and the locals start complaining about the heat.
 Small Child’s statement when he stepped outside Bangkok airport sum it up “Mum, it feels like someone is blowing me with a hairdryer!”.

 We didn’t head to Bangkok to see temples and palaces, though in hindsight I now regret that we didn’t, but we’ll do that next time.
 Nope, we were there for a family reunion and to shop.
-As for relaxing and sightseeing: We were in Bangkok for three days and then travelling to the island of Koh Samui for ten days.
+As for relaxing and sightseeing: We were in Bangkok for three days and then travelling to the island Bangkok Koh Samui for ten days.
 We reckoned we’d have plenty of time there to do cultural stuff!
+We visited https://www.gobear.com/sg/credit-card/groceries in order to get cash back on our grocery shopping whilst we visited!

 We stayed fairly central at the Indra Regent Hotel in Bangkok’s Pratunam area, which is a key discount shopping district.
 We even had a (cheap) shopping mall, complete with a McDonalds attached to the hotel foyer.
 There was also an abundance of sidewalk traders right outside the hotel’s front door.